Talking To Myself

 Self Talk

 Once upon a time I thought people who talked to themselves were not all there.
 Now I do it.
 Isolated by an ongoing pandemic and having moved across the country after a 30 year stay in another province, socialization has become a thing of the past – except on a superficial level.
-So I talk to myself regularly.
+So I’m talking to myself …regularly.
 Sometimes it’s to assist my getting organized.
 Sometimes I have to chastise myself for having lost my keys for the second time in one day.
 Other times I have to give myself a pep talk.
 I’m there for me.
 Positive and negative thoughts find me talking to myself daily.
+Self-talk keeps me productive.

-Is Talking To Oneself A Sign of Mental Decline?
+Is Talking To Myself A Sign of Mental Decline?

 Apparently not.
 Studies indicate that those who regularly self-talk may have a higher level of intelligence!